 It's one of those trends that, once we point it out, you'll start to see everywhere.
 Green jumpers are dominating right now, with a shade sitting somewhere between lime and grass proving to be the most popular.
 It was even enough to catch the eye of trend trailblazer Monikh Dale, so rest assured it's a sure thing.

 You know us—add a French accent to anything and we're here for it.
 Mélange basically translates to "mixed" and is often used to describe knitwear with two or more colours.
 This just so happens to be one of the top knitwear trends of autumn/winter 2019, too.
 From Baum's oversized, multicoloured option to Samsøe & Samsøe's yellow-and-toffee iteration, look for thick purls to nail the look.

 One of the two mighty heritage knits to make our shortlist is the Fair Isle knit.
 Often, it gets a bit of a bad rep for being "ugly," but we think that's what gives it its charm.
-Evident on the runways of Chanel, Celine and Altuzarra, wear it with slinky skirting like Erika to give it immediate gloss.
-That, or consider edgy leather trousers.
+Evident on the runways of Chanel, Celine and Altuzarra, wear it with a slinky skirt or just a pair of jeans.

 While bags might keep getting smaller in 2019, sleeves, on the other hand, are being blown up to epic proportions.
 Knits with volumised sleeves look their best paired with tailored trousers or a miniskirt.
 Case in point?
 Jessie Bush.

 Part preppy Cher Horowitz, part traditional Prince Charles.
 That's right—argyle knits are back in a big way for 2019, thanks to the likes of Chloé and Preen by Thornton Bregazzi who sent them down the runway with leather skirting and chunky heeled loafers.
 Geek chic?
 The epitome of.